TINY HOMES, BIG HOPE

 How long can someone live at Elevate Community?

 Residents can live here as long as they follow the rules and meet annual income qualification guidelines.
-All applicants for residency execute a lease contract for their tiny home which may vary from six months to a year.
+All applicants for residency execute a month to month lease contract for their tiny home.
 Annual income verification will be required.

 How will you assure the safety of residents and neighbors?